pynklynn/ezwc/README.md

 `--in, -i` - Path to input .ezwc file

-`--out, -o` - Path to output .js file - If this isn't supplied, the output will be the same path and filename as the input file with a .js extension
+`--out, -o` - Path to output .js file - If this isn't supplied, the output will be the same path and filename as the input file with a .js extension.
+This also takes a path which will generate a file with a generated name in the specified path.

 ## Example file structure